maxime-delobel/maxime-delobel.github.io/_posts/2025-07-05-HTB-Nocturnal.md

 ---
 layout: post
 title: HTB-Nocturnal
-description: Walkthrough of HTB machine Nocturnal
+description: Walkthrough writeup of HTB machine Nocturnal
 ---

 <p>In Nocturnal, we found creds by fuzzing a web application, exploited PHP for database access, cracked hashes for SSH, exploited ISPConfig, and gained root.</p>